payne/slick-course/lessons/lessons.md

 }
 ```

-This creates in in-memory H2 database instance.
+This means our application creates an in-memory H2 database instance.
 An in-memory database is great for testing, but must be recreated each time your application starts.
-In production you
-would point at a standard database instance elsewhere.
+In production you would point at a standard database instance elsewhere.

 ## 2010 # Actions - Create action

-The create action is relatively simply from the Scala side, given the ```AlbumTable``` definition, execute the
-appropriate statements to create the corresponding database table.
+The create action is relatively simply from the Scala side, given the ```AlbumTable``` definition, execute the appropriate statements to create the corresponding database table.

 ```scala
 val createTableAction =